Music of Ohio: Metalcore

 The Devil Wears Prada formed in Dayton.
-Beartooth, My Ticket Home, Wolves At The Gate, and Like Moths to Flames are from Columbus.
+Wolves At The Gate is from Cedarville.
+Beartooth, My Ticket Home, and Like Moths to Flames are from Columbus.
 Inhale Exhale, Integrity, Chimaira, and Salt the Wound are from Cleveland.
 The Plot In You are from Hancock County.
 Black Veil Brides, Corpus Christi, Beneath the Sky, Come the Dawn, and Close To Home are from Cincinnati.
 Miss May I are from Troy.
 The Crimson Armada and Attack Attack! are from Westerville.
 From a Second Story Window are from Ohio/Pennsylvania.
+Rose Funeral and Brojob are from Cincinnati.

 Hip hop

 Bow Wow (had 2 #3 Billboard 200 albums like Wanted in 2005). and Fatty Koo are both from the Columbus area.
 Tash of the Tha Alkaholiks was raised in Columbus before moving to the west coast.

 Youngstown is also a prime location for underground hip hop artists, such as rappers Copywrite, Illogic, Blueprint, Pryslezz (Alexander August), Streetz Ishu (RIP), The Audiologists (Da Bopman & Zitro), KeilYn, and producer RJD2.
 Blueprint and RJD2 formed the alternative hip hop group Soul Position under Rhymesayers Entertainment.

 Bone Thugs n Harmony, a popular midwest hip hop act, hails from Cleveland.
-Also from Cleveland are Kid Cudi (had a #2 album on Billboard 200 in 2013), Ray Cash, Machine Gun Kelly (MGK) (had a #1 album in 2020, known for the song "Bad Things" in '17 with Camila Cabello), and King Chip (formerly "Chip The Ripper").
+Also from Cleveland are Kid Cudi (had a #2 album on Billboard 200 in 2013), Ray Cash, Machine Gun Kelly (MGK) (has had 2 #1 albums), known for the song "Bad Things" in '17 with Camila Cabello), and King Chip (formerly "Chip The Ripper").

 Additionally, Stalley is from Massillon, John Legend is from Springfield, and Hi-Tek and Clouddead are from Cincinnati.

 Electronic

 Elisha Gray, born in Barnesville, invented one of the first electronic musical instruments, the musical telegraph, in 1876, a forerunner of the modern synthesizer.

+Electronic music pioneer Donald Erb was born in Youngstown.